YEPG + BSG Joint Event (October)

 CRYSTAL BUILDING TOUR - 8th June 2019

-Join us to discover the concept of this BREEAM outstanding and LEED Platinum building!
+We were exited to visit the Crystal building, classified as BREEAM outstanding and LEED Platinum!
 The Crystal building is the world's largest exhibition on the future of cities and incorporates rainwater harvesting, black water treatment, solar heating and automated BMS.
-To register, click here.

 CARBON BITE NIGHT SERIES 2019